alexjlockwood/AndroidDesignPatterns/_drafts/2014-11-01-activity-fragment-transitions-part1.md

 **Figure 2** gives a nice illustration of window content transitions and shared element transitions in action.
 In the example, activity `A` displays a grid of Radiohead album covers and activity `B` displays a background image and some details about the selected album.

-The exit and reenter window content transitions for `A` are both `null`, and the enter and return window content transitions for `B` are assigned a `TransitionSet` containing a `Slide(Gravity.TOP)` transition (targeting the `ImageView` at the top of the activity) and a `Slide(Gravity.BOTTOM)` transition (targeting the `TextView` at the bottom of the activity).

-On the other hand, the exit and reenter shared element transitions for `A` are both `null` and the enter and return shared element transitions for `B` are a `ChangeImageTransform`.
+The exit and reenter window content transitions for `A` are both `null`, meaning that no animation will take place on the views in `A` when the user exits or reenters the activity.
+The enter and return window content transitions for `B` on the other hand are a `TransitionSet` that plays two child transitions in parallel: a `Slide(Gravity.TOP)` transition targeting the top half of the activity and a `Slide(Gravity.BOTTOM)` transition targeting the bottom half of the activity.
+As for the shared element transitions, the enter and return transitions both use a simple `ChangeImageTransform`.

-Finally, `B`'s enter window content transition has a `TransitionListener` that will gradually fade-in the background image when the transition completes.
-A future post will give some more advanced tips and tricks on how this can be done in code.
-However, first we must familiarize ourselves with the Activity Transitions API.
+Finally,  note that the alpha animation performed on the background image is not actually part of the enter window content transition.
+Instead, `B`'s enter window content transition is assigned a `TransitionListener` that will gradually fade-in the background image once the transition completes.
+We'll learn more about how to customize our transitions like this in a future post.
+For now, we'll keep things simple and first familiarize ourselves with the basic Activity Transitions API.

 ### Getting Started with the Activity Transitions API

-In this section, we'll summarize the simple steps required to enable Activity Transitions in your application.
+Summarized below are the simple steps required to use Activity Transitions in your application:

 * Enable window content transitions for both the calling and called activities by requesting the [`Window.FEATURE_CONTENT_TRANSITIONS`][FEATURE_CONTENT_TRANSITIONS] window feature, either programatically or in your theme's XML.
 * Specify [exit][setExitTransition] and [enter][setEnterTransition] window content transitions for your calling and called activities respectively.
 Material-themed applications have their window content exit and enter transitions set to `null` and [`Fade`][Fade] respectively by default.
 [Reenter][setReenterTransition] and [return][setReturnTransition] transitions default to the activity's exit and enter window content transitions respectively if not explicitly set.